lina-boljka/lina-boljka.github.io/_pages/publications.md

 ---
 <b><font color="slateblue">In preparation</font></b>

+[ENG] <b>Boljka, L.</b>, and T. Birner: On the impact of the extratropical tropopause inversion layer on coupled troposphere-stratosphere dynamics.
+In prep.

 <b><font color="slateblue">Submitted/In review/In press</font></b>

 [ENG] <b>Boljka, L.</b>, D. W. J. Thompson, and Y. Li, 2020: Downstream suppression of baroclinic waves. <i>J. Climate</i>, in review.